ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 - Understand how to idendify micro-services in a VM based app and learn how to map components between VMs and Kubernetes.
 - Learn how containerize a VM based app.
 - Learn how to deploy the container to a Kubernetes cluster in {{site.data.keyword.containershort_notm}}.
-- Put everything learned into practice, run the **JPetStore** app in your cluster.
+- Put everything learned to practice, run the **JPetStore** app in your cluster.

 ## Services used